envless/envless/README.md

 <h2 id="contributors">✨ Contributors</h2>

 We ❤️ contributors!
 Feel free to contribute to this project!.
-We also welcome you to join our [Discord](https://discord.gg/3H4xkDDwWj) community for either support or contributing guidance.
+We also welcome you to join our [Slack](https://dub.sh/envless-slack) or [Discord](https://dub.sh/envless-discord) community for either support or contributing guidance.

 <a href="https://github.com/envless/envless/graphs/contributors">
   <p>